-How was he able to accomplish such sustainable growth for his businesses?
+How was he able to accomplish this impressive geometric growth for his businesses?
 Laurence clearly knows how to leverage the power of optimization and maximization to create massive growth in his companies.
 He has attended Tony Robbins’ Business Mastery multiple times, each time taking back different insights and action items on business model innovation.
 Hear Laurence speak more about the impact of this event:

 To optimize and maximize your existing core processes, you must implement four key factors:

-High achievers have clarity of vision — they attack their goals and are committed to preparing for “the game.”
-A champion studies the strengths and weaknesses of the competition, then develops a game plan that leverages his or her own skills and expertise to bring about the desired outcomes.
-They recognize the power of their specific skill set and execute these skills when it matters most.
-Especially when dealing with an important business decision, such as filing bankruptcy.
+High achievers have clarity of vision – they attack their goals and are committed to preparing for “the game.”
+Those with a champion mindset study the strengths and weaknesses of the competition, then develop a game plan that leverages his or her own skills and expertise to bring about the desired outcomes.
+They recognize the power of their specific skill set and execute these skills when it matters most – especially when dealing with an important business decision such as filing bankruptcy.